rizalmohdnor/github-intro-section1-IHazmi/README.md

 Name: Hazmi Bin Badrunsham
 Matric No: 2216595
-Note: I edited cloned and edited this file on vs code, ocassionaly, my ui is average and i guess using github is fun :3
+Note: I cloned and edited this file on vs code, ocassionaly, my ui is average and i guess using github is fun :3

 # :wave: The Basics of GitHub